kalfeher/isc-bind/README.md

 `{{conf_file_path}}` should only be set if you are very familiar with BIND configuration.
 This will allow you to specify the location of configuration files which will not be replaced if the role is updated.

 `{{zone_file_path}}` should be set for any host with the _primary_ `{{serverrole}}`.
 This will allow you to specifiy a location for zone files and zone statement files which will not be replaced.

+## Workarounds
+During testing, BIND occasionally failed to listen to all its configured interfaces on boot up.
+This was due to Network Manager having not completed interface configuration, prior to BIND starting.
+The role will update the standard service file to wait for network manager to finish, before starting bind.
+This issue has been logged (https://gitlab.isc.org/isc-projects/bind9/issues/1594) and the workaround may be removed or altered based on how it is resolved by ISC.